14 Best Alternatives to Power Automate in 2026

 Limitations

-• Enterprise pricing can be costly for small or mid-sized businesses.
+• Enterprise pricing can be costly for small or mid-sized businesses

 • Complex learning curve

-• Deployment is resource-intensive and may require significant internal IT and change management investment.
+• Deployment is resource-intensive and may require significant internal IT and change management investment

-Large enterprises seeking to orchestrate humans, AI agents, and robots
+Best for: Operations teams and large enterprises seeking to orchestrate humans, AI agents, and robots

 8. Microsoft Logic Apps